|

 The project was initiated in July, 1968 by Car Engelman, William Martin, and Joel Moses.
 Engelman and Martin were largely responsible for the front end, expression display, and polynomial arithmetic.
 Moses implemented the simplifier, the indefinite integration support, and Macsyma heuristics, including Risch support.
 Martin was in charge of the project until 1971, and Moses ran it for the next decade.
 The integration of sophisticated mathematical capabilities with efficient system design demonstrated the potential of symbolic AI and laid groundwork for future mathematical software.
 MACSYMA became a landmark achievement in symbolic computing.

 Macsyma was initiated by MIT’s Project MAC, established in 1963 within the Department of Electrical Engineering (later renamed to the Department of Electrical Engineering and Computer Science).
 Funding was provided by the Defense Advanced Research Projects Agency (DARPA).
 Project MAC became became MIT’s Lab for Computer Science (LCS) in 1976.
 One of Project MAC’s major undertakings was the development of Macsyma.
 Development began on a PDP-10 KA, running ITS (Incompatible Timesharing System).
-Eventually, due to increased memory needs, Project MAC purchased from Digital Equipment Corporation (DEC) a PDP-10 KL around 1971.
+Eventually, due to increased memory needs, Project MAC purchased from Digital Equipment Corporation (DEC) a PDP-10 KL around 1975.
 This machine was named MIT-MC, where MC stood for Macsyma Consortium.
 It also ran the ITS operating system, as did the other PDP-10s at MIT’s AI Lab, Math Lab, and Dynamic Modeling Group.
-MIT-MC’s KL10 had serial number 1038, and was in service at MIT from 1971 to 1984.
+MIT-MC’s KL10 had serial number 1038, and was in service at MIT from 1975 to 1988.

-The KL-udge is a prime example of the MIT hacker ethic: elegant or not, the goal was to make the system work better, even if it meant bending the rules of conventional hardware design.
+The KL-UDGGE is a prime example of the MIT hacker ethic: elegant or not, the goal was to make the system work better, even if it meant bending the rules of conventional hardware design.

 MIT-MC was added to the ARPANET in 1976.
 The email message from Dave Moon, below, announces this event: